All you need to know about a Mount Etna Tour – do it yourself, with a car or with an organised trip

 But without further ado, let’s get into the different Mount Etna Tours options.

-If you are still asking yourself if it’s a safe trip, considering the volcano is still active, be sure that safety is paramount for all tour operators.
+If you are still asking yourself if it’s a safe trip in Sicily, considering the volcano is still active, be sure that safety is paramount for all tour operators.
 In fact, it’s not uncommon that access is closed.

 If you are venturing on your own then you should check the INGV Observatory for the latest news.